 Blood Flow Restriction: Fast, Effective, Safe Body Transformation

 KAATSU and slow strength training are my two favorite fitness biohacks.

 From the injured athlete to the elderly to the sick, to the healthy and strong, BFRT enables anyone and everyone to stay fit.

 You can use BFR training to pack on slabs of muscle and strength or lose weight faster.
 It boosts the brain, accelerates injury recovery, optimizes hormones, and slows the aging process.

 I think of BFR bands as a pocket gym.
 With the two small bands, I can have a world-class workout even while traveling.
-No other equipment needed.
+No other equipment is needed.

 Best of all, you can dive into BFR training for next to nothing to see just how well it works for you.